 You can create and manage your own custom job templates and specify them when creating jobs.

-A preprocessing configuration represents the settings for filters you can apply to a video before the transcoding stage of a job.
-You can apply a variety of filters including color saturation, deblocking, and denoising.
+A preprocessing configuration represents the settings you can apply to a video before the transcoding stage of a job.
+You can apply cropping or padding as part of this configuration.

 Rate control mode

 The rate control mode indicates whether to process a job using either the constant rate factor (CRF) or variable bitrate (VBR) modes.
 CRF ensures constant quality throughout the processed media assets.
 VBR optimizes the encoding process to reduce the file size of the processed media assets.
 For streaming use cases, select the VBR rate control mode.
 For archival purposes, select the CRF rate control mode.

 A manifest is a description of the available contents and metadata of an adaptive media stream to a client.
 In the Transcoder API, you can configure a job to output a manifest with a file name, a list of multiplexed streams, as well as the type of the manifest, which must be either HLS or MPEG-DASH.